How Trade Tracer works.

 Tracer Touch

 Lower risk than chasing a breakout because the regime structure is established.
-Higher conviction because the test-and-hold pattern is one of the cleanest signals in technical analysis.
+Higher conviction because the test-and-hold pattern at a regime pivot is one of the cleanest reads our framework looks for.

 Emerging Trend

-These are the trades that catch the transition from sideways to trending.
+These are the trades that catch the turn from sideways to trending.
 Often the only setup type available right after a market bottom.
-Higher variance than trend continuation but the asymmetric upside is what makes them worth surfacing.
+Higher variance than Trend Continuation, but the asymmetric upside is what makes them worth surfacing.

 A daily workflow